-To produce clear guidance on how technical systems should be developed and managed throughout their entire lifecycle and beyond so as to preserve, protect and enhance the environment.
+To produce clear guidance on how engineered systems should be developed and managed throughout their entire lifecycle so as to preserve, protect and enhance the environment

 Statement of the Problem

 - It is thought that the impact of systems is not currently sufficiently addressed in current environmental safety management practices and standards, which tend to be prescriptive and regulation-based

 - Knock-on effects and emergent behaviours of systems and eco-systems are not currently assessed and managed properly

 - There could be benefit in introducing systems thinking, tools and techniques to specifically manage environmental risks due to systems

-- There are clear business and societal benefits, in terms of reduced harm, reduced liabilities and improved business efficiencies, in improved management of systems risk related to safety of the environment.
+- There are clear business and societal benefits, and wider environmental benefits, in terms of reduced harm, reduced liabilities and improved business efficiencies, in improved management of systems risk related to safety of the environment

 © SCSC 2022